Achieving Approximate Symmetry Is Exponentially Easier than Exact Symmetry: Introduction

 Motivated by these considerations, in this paper, we study the following question: \emph{Is it easier, from a complexity perspective, to enforce approximate symmetry compared to exact symmetry?} A key challenge lies in defining what is meant by the ``complexity'' of achieving approximate symmetry and in formalizing the associated ``budget'' in this setting.
 While there is no unified notion of such complexity in the literature, we introduce a natural measure for comparing the two regimes: \emph{averaging complexity}.

-In averaging complexity, we assume access to a black-box model, and the learner is only allowed to post-process this model linearly through a number of action queries (AQ).
+To define averaging complexity, we assume access to a black-box model, and a learner that is only allowed to post-process this model linearly via a number of action queries (AQ).
 The number of such queries required in an averaging scheme is defined as the averaging complexity of the scheme.
-The learner’s goal is to accomplish its task using as few queries as possible, which we interpret as the learner’s budget.
+The learner’s goal is to accomplish her task using as few queries as possible, which we interpret as the learner’s budget.

 Within this formal framework, we pose the following quantitative question: Given a model, what is the averaging complexity of enforcing approximate versus exact symmetry?
 Is there a separation between their complexities?
 Specifically, is achieving approximate symmetry easier than exact symmetry, as suggested by practical evidence?